Mohammed Alkobaisi: Academic Study

 He holds a PhD from Baghdad University, 2002, in specialized Islamic studies.
 The thesis was titled: 'The Lost Part of Tafseer Ibn Abi Hatim Ar-Razi'.
-He holds 'Ejazaah' scholarly degree, in the six books of hadith, with continuous-chain to Mohammed.
+He holds 'Ejazaah' scholarly degree, in the six books of hadith, with continuous-chain to the blessed Prophet Mohammed (Peace and Blessings of God be upon him).
 He holds many 'Ejaazah' scholarly degrees, from different scholars in different linguistic and Islamic Sciences.

 Work

 Alkobaisi is a Grand Mufti at Islamic Affairs and Charitable Activities Department in Dubai.

 Activities

 Alkobaisi is a public figure and a TV personality, and he is the writer and presenter of Understanding Islam TV Show, a weekly educational program about Islam and its different aspects that shape and affect the life of Muslims.
 The show targets English speaking Muslims, new Muslims and people interested in knowing more about the religion of Islam.

 Understanding Islam TV Show concentrates on the practical application of the Islamic guidance, and its importance in the real daily life of people.